Slow Cooker Pulled Pork

 uncooked seasoned pork butt in a slow cooker

 Step 3: Add the barbecue sauce.
-Once the time is up, pour in the bbq sauce, then cook for 1 more hour.
+Once the time is up, pour in the bbq sauce, then cook for 45 more minutes or until the pork shreds easily.

 shredded pork in a slow cooker